ClickCease

 dangers of driverless cars

-A new study says, people overestimate what Tesla’s Autopilot can do, more so than any other driver-assist system out there today.
-According to a report on Phys.org, the study was done by the Insurance Institute for Highway Safety (IIHS) where the organization surveyed 2,005 drivers from October through November 2018.
-The name Autopilot was associated with the highest likelihood that drivers believed a behavior was safe while in operation, for every behavior measured, compared with other system names, the study said.
+A new study says that people overestimate what Tesla’s Autopilot can do, more so than any other driver-assist system out there today.
+According to a report on Phys.org, the study was done by the Insurance Institute for Highway Safety (IIHS), which surveyed 2,005 drivers from October through November 2018.

 Dangerous Driver Behaviors

-Survey participants were asked questions including whether they thought it was safe to take hands off the steering wheel, not have their feet near the pedals, look at scenery, talk on a mobile phone and so on.
-Of the drivers who were surveyed, 48 percent thought it would be safe to take their hands off the wheel while using Autopilot.
+Survey participants were asked whether they thought taking their hands off the steering wheel was safe, not having their feet near the pedals, looking at the scenery, talking on a mobile phone, and so on.
+Of the surveyed drivers, 48 percent thought taking their hands off the wheel would be safe while using Autopilot.

 The Controversy Involving “Autopilot”